leandrovieiraa/ytubebot/README.md

 ## Description
 - The script reads the "./config/playlist.json" file, multiplies the instance for each video by the configured value, and starts the chromedriver. - The mechanic has a system that identifies that the video is running, at the end it will be loaded again generating a view.
-- If the video modifies the URL for some reason the script identifies and corrects this problem.
-- The script uses "selenium" to watch the videos, passing some settings that improve performance and do not interrupt the use of the computer.
-- The script was developed using "asyncio" so you need python 3.7, so we can perform asynchronous functions.

-## ./config/playlist.json - File where the bot will fetch the videos to watch.
 ```json
 [
      {